|Media Training Home|

 |Banish bad habits|

 |Public speaking confidence|

-Learn to harness the power of your unconscious mind with NLP and self hypnosis - release negative emotions and self doubt - program in feelings of total and absolute confidence in your abilities - learn how to tap your true athletic potential - learn how to communicate with your unconscious mind - learn how to access inner reserves of energy - be relentless in your pursuit of excellence.
+Learn to harness the power of your unconscious mind with NLP and self hypnosis - release negative emotions and self doubt - use NLP to program in feelings of total and absolute confidence in your abilities - learn how to tap your true athletic potential - learn how to communicate with your unconscious mind - learn how to access inner reserves of energy using NLP and be relentless in your pursuit of excellence.

-The following is a transcript of an interview that Damien Lafont, sports journalist for the European magazine, Sport et Vie
+The following is a transcript of an interview that I did with Damien Lafont, sports journalist for the European magazine, Sport et Vie

 1 - "Mental training is now an important part in athlete coaching and development.
 We all have heard about breathing technique, stress management, routines etc. But hypnosis remains a bit mysterious for the vast majority.
 What is sport hypnosis and how it could be integrated in mental training programs?"

 Every mental training procedure, psychological intervention and meditation practice utilises hypnosis.
 Hypnosis is fundamental to every thought process that you have, as there is a constant communication with the unconscious mind, hence one needs to ensure that all thoughts are set in a positive frame.

 2 - "One of the first coaches of Tiger Wood is well known for using hypnosis.
 Do you know other examples of famous athletes and coaches who regularly use hypnosis?"